ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 FNDLOAD utilizes two primary types of files to transfer configurations between Oracle EBS environments:

 ### Configuration File (.lct)
+The Loader Control File (.lct) is a key component of Oracle’s FNDLOAD utility.
+It defines what data is extracted and how it is structured during configuration migrations.

 - The **.lct** file, also known as the Loader Control File, specifies the data and structure to be extracted.
 - It serves as a blueprint for migrating specific entities, such as Concurrent Programs, Menus, Responsibilities, and more.
 - Each entity is associated with its **.lct** file, which Oracle provides in the **$FND_TOP/patch/115/import/**.